DAAHNYUAD/daahnyuad.github.io/_pages/scheduleF26.md

 ### Week 6

 Topic: In this section we begin an introduction to geospatial thinking in the arts and humanities.
-We will experiment with the visualization with spatial data on map interfaces, as well as explore how such spatial data is structured, and can be modeled using historical artefacts.
+We will experiment with the visualization with spatial data on map interfaces and what kinds of symbology allow those visualizations to reflect the desired aspect of the data.

 | Time/Date | Preparation | Activity |
 | :--- | :--- | :--- |